f5devcentral/xcmcndemoguide/README.rst

 Public Cloud (multi-cloud), Modules & Scripts
 ##############################################

 The contents of the guide is divided into modules, which can be used separately or together in order to explore a particular Multi-Cloud Networking use-case.
-Each module contains a set of `Terraform scripts <./terraform>`_ for different public clouds (rev. 1: Amazon AWS and Microsoft Azure, rev.2: adds Google GCP).
+Each module contains a set of `Terraform scripts <./terraform>`_ for different public clouds.
 These modules are intended to simplify deployment of sample app services in three different clouds: Cloud A, Cloud B, and Cloud C in order to work through different MCN use-cases.
-Here's a recommended selection of cloud providers for this guide, which will be used as a reference throughout:

-Cloud A: AWS
-Cloud B: Azure - VNET1
-Cloud C: Azure - VNET2

-Note that at a minimum only one public cloud is required (see Requirements), in which case you'd need to deploy app components in different virtual private clouds (VPCs) on AWS or VNETs on Azure.

-Cloud A: AWS VPC 1 (or Azure VNET 1)
+- Cloud A: AWS
+  - 1x VPC (10.0.0.0/16 CIDR)
+  - 1x F5 XC Node
+  - 1x Arcadia frontend app (EC2 instance)
-Cloud B: AWS VPC 2 (or Azure VNET 2) - simulating multi-cloud
+- Cloud B: AWS
+  - 1x VNet (10.0.0.0/16 CIDR) - IP Overlap!!
+  - 1x F5 XC Node
+  - 1x Arcadia friends app (EC2 instance)
-Cloud C: AWS VPC 3 (or Azure VNET 3) - simulating multi-cloud
+- Cloud C: AWS
+  - 1x VNet (192.168.0.0/16)
+  - 1x F5 XC Node
+  - 1x Arcadia money transfer app (EC2 instance)

+Note: The lab for F5 TechXchange uses the F5 UDF environment and only has permissions into AWS public cloud.
+As a result, all resources deployed for F5 TechXchange 2023 will be deployed to AWS.
 However, if possible, it's recommended to have access to at least two public clouds for the most representative MCN experience.

+Cloud A: AWS VPC 1
+Cloud B: AWS VPC 2 - simulating multi-cloud with IP overlap Cloud C: AWS VPC 3 - simulating multi-cloud with global network transit layer 3

 Pre-requisites
 #################

-- F5 Distributed Cloud Account (trial is sufficient for most modules)
+- F5 UDF Blueprint = TBD
 - A Web browser to access the F5 Distributed Cloud console
-- Terraform installed and configured (Linux preferred)

 Scenario
 ####################